 You can add context to the string and set the max. length of the translation.

 Once the translation limits are exceeded, the system notifies the contributor that translation should be shorter.

-To edit some particular word or phrase that appears in multiple source strings, you can use Find and replace in Content > Strings.
+To edit some particular word or phrase that appears in multiple source strings, you can use the Find and replace feature in Sources > Strings.

 Use labels in your project for an easy way to add context to the strings or organize them by certain topics.
 Labels are also useful while creating translation and proofreading tasks or searching for specific strings in the Editor with the help of Advanced Filter.

 To create, edit, or remove project labels, follow these steps:

 There are a few possible ways you can add labels to the strings.

 Add labels to the source strings in CSV and XLSX files using a dedicated column for labels.